 If you have health insurance, drug rehab in Minnesota may be covered under the mental health care portion of your plan.
 Or your insurance may help cover part of your stay in a facility for substance abuse.
 If you have low income and little to no insurance, monies are available through the Consolidated Chemical Dependency Treatment Fund (CCDTF) to help you get to a drug rehab in Minnesota.
 To qualify, you must be enrolled in Minnesota’s Medicaid program–Medical Assistance (MA)–and you must meet the household size and household income limitations set by the fund.

 No matter who you are or how much money you have, it is still a real struggle to research addiction treatment centers in Minnesota and navigate insurance benefits.
 It’s also difficult to determine if you qualify for government programs like CCDTF, especially when you don’t make a lot of money, but you somehow make too much to qualify for government assistance.
 Your job is to get healthy; not to spend hours sifting through paperwork and clicking on Internet sites trying to figure out what kind of facility for substance abuse you might qualify for.
 Some state and federally funded drug rehab and alcohol treatment programs are also available that reduce the cost of therapy.
 The point is, you should not let cost deter you from getting help for yourself or for a family member who has an addiction to drugs and alcohol.
+If you’re thinking that traveling to addiction rehab then give us a call and find out more about our treatment centers!

 Talk with one of our treatment specialists .
 Call 24/: 949-276-2886